 The venom of the brown recluse spider contains enzymes that can cause tissue damage, leading to a condition known as necrosis.
 Not all bites result in necrosis, and the severity of the reaction can vary widely among individuals.
 Some people experience only mild symptoms, while others develop severe lesions that can take weeks or months to heal.

 Initially, a brown recluse bite may be painless or feel like a mild sting.
 Symptoms typically develop within a few hours.
 The bite area may become red, tender, and slightly swollen.
 Over time, a blister may form at the site.
-In more severe cases, the tissue around the bite can die, resulting in a necrotic lesion.
+Plus, in more severe cases, the tissue around the bite can die, resulting in a necrotic lesion.
 This lesion can expand over several days or weeks, creating a deep, open sore.
 Systemic symptoms, such as fever, chills, nausea, and joint pain, can also occur but are less common.

 Misidentification and Look-Alikes